Become a trusted,

 Engage

-After finishing the training, put the tips into action by making small changes to create a more dementia-supportive environment for your customers, clients, and community memb
+After completing the online training, put the tips into action by making small changes to create a more Dementia Supportive environment for your customers, clients, and community.

 Stay Connected